bhargavachary/bhargavachary.github.io/_posts/2024-09-04-electric-vs-hybrid-vs-ice-vehicles.md

 ### Energy Source: Where Does the Power Come From?

 Another critical factor is the source of the electricity that powers EVs.
 In countries like India, where coal is still a dominant source of energy, the environmental benefits of driving an EV are significantly reduced.
 While the vehicle itself produces no emissions, the power plants that generate the electricity it uses may still contribute heavily to air pollution and greenhouse gas emissions.
-In this case, the pollution is merely shifted from the tailpipe to the power plant—a shift that may not result in a net environmental benefit.
+In this case, the pollution is merely shifted from the tailpipe to the power plant - a shift that may not result in a net environmental benefit.

 ### Environmental Impact Summary